exploratory-io/book/wrangling/text_wrangling.md

 ![](images/remove_text5.png)

-### Remove Text (All)
+### Text (All)

-It's basically same as Remove Text.
+It's basically same as "Text" option.
 The difference is it removes the all the matches.
 In below example, there are two "Pandemic" in the text and both of them are removed.
+In case of "Text", it only removes the first match.

 ![](images/remove_text6.png)